 The way a screen reader works is the user tabs from element to element on a website.
 The title of each element is read to the user.
 Each link in the navigation is an element.
 When the user gets to a link they want to visit, they hit the enter key and are taken to that link.

 When the new page loads, they start back at the top left.
 So to get to the content on that page, they have to tab through every link in the navigation.
-On a website with a large navigation, this can be a daunting task.
+On a website with large navigation, this can be a daunting task.

-A visually impared person who is visiting your website has just as much of a right to “view” the images on your website as a person with 20/20 vision.
+A visually impaired person visiting your website has just as much of a right to “view” the images on your website as a person with 20/20 vision.
 Image alt-text is what allows them to understand what the image is.
 They say an image speaks 1000 words, and we use them to tell part of the story on our website.
 The visually impaired person needs to get that part of the story as well.

-Alt-text is text that is appended to an image that describes the image.
+Alt-text is the text that is appended to an image that describes the image.
 It is not seen on the website by those who are not using a screen reader.
 It is in the code.
-When a screen reader picks up on an image, it will audibly read the alt-text to the visitor who is using a screen reader.
+When a screen reader picks up on an image, it will audibly read the alt-text to the visitor using a screen reader.

 Here is an example image with descriptive alt-text.

-An example of alt-text for this image would be: “A technician at ABC Auto Repair in Houston, TX tests the battery terminals for voltage drop while performing electrical repairs on a Honda Accord”
+An example of alt-text for this image would be: “A technician at ABC Auto Repair in Houston, TX tests the battery terminals for voltage drop while performing electrical repairs on a Honda Accord.”

-If you’ve ever edited a website, you’ve probably see H1, H2, and H3 headings (they can keep going but you rarely see past an H5).
+If you’ve ever edited a website, you’ve probably see H1, H2, and H3 headings (they can keep going, but you rarely see past an H5).
 A lot of people use these headings to control the typography or design of a page.
-Whereas they can be used in design, that’s not their purpose.
+Whereas they can be used in the design, that’s not their purpose.